Dick Building

-Dick Building, also known as the Cornerstone Building, is a historic commercial and apartment building located at West Newton, Westmoreland County, Pennsylvania.
+Dick Building, also known as the Cornerstone Building, is a historic commercial and apartment building located in West Newton, Westmoreland County, Pennsylvania.
 The original section was built in 1890, with an addition made between 1910 and 1925.
-It is a three-story, "L"-shaped brick building executed in the Romanesque Revival style.
+It is a three-story, L-shaped brick building executed in the Romanesque Revival style.
 It features a corner semi-circular turret with a conical roof.
 The building once housed a bank on its first floor.

 It was added to the National Register of Historic Places in 2007.